Johannes613/phish-guard-extension/README.md

   <ul>
     <li><strong>Custom Warning Modal:</strong> When a user clicks on a risky link, a professional Material-UI modal appears, preventing immediate navigation.</li>
     <li><strong>AI-Generated Descriptions:</strong> The modal displays the risk level and a concise, AI-generated reason for the warning, explaining why the link is considered dangerous.</li>
-    <li><strong>User Control:</strong> The user is given clear options to "Go Back" to safety, "Proceed Anyway" if they trust the link, or "Report Phishing".</li>
   </ul>

   <hr/>